tobiasHeinke/monostyle/docs/tools.md

 Find overuse of inline markup which change the font weight or color, etc.
 Especially a high amount of style alternations reduce the readability.
+While individual markups are measured by word count.

 Options: